studyguy5/join-teamproject/README.md

 # join-teamproject
-Repository for the Team-Project Join (Task/ToDo Manager) in order to work as a Team, Code together, collaborate and learn.
+Repository for the Team-Project Join (To Do/Task Manager) in order to work as a Team, Code together, collaborate and learn.